decretist/Dissertation/Chapter1/chapter1.md

 reference-section-title: Bibliography
 title: Chapter 1
 ---
-**Introduction**
+## Background

 Around 1140, a revolutionary textbook transformed the study of canon law into a systematic academic discipline.
 It did not have an attribution of authorship.
 It did not even have a title.
-As it entered widespread circulation in the middle decades of the twelfth century, however, the new textbook gave rise to a considerable body of commentary, and some early glosses and *summae* referred to it as the *Concordia discordantium canonum* ("Agreement of disagreeing canons") and identified Gratian, an otherwise unknown teacher thought to have worked in Bologna, as its author.[^1] As a result, the book came to be commonly known as the *Decretum Gratiani* ("Gratian's *Decretum*") or simply the *Decretum*.
+As it entered widespread circulation in the middle decades of the twelfth century, however, the new textbook gave rise to a considerable body of commentary, and some early glosses referred to it as the *Concordia discordantium canonum* ("Agreement of disagreeing canons").
+The same glosses identified Gratian, an otherwise unknown teacher thought to have worked in Bologna, as its author.[^1] As a result, the book came to be commonly known as the *Decretum Gratiani* ("Gratian's *Decretum*").

 The *Decretum* was arguably the first book in the European tradition written from the ground up as a university textbook.
-(Abelard's *Sic* *et* *Non* is the other book for which such an argument might be advanced.)
+(Abelard's *Sic et Non* is the other book for which such an argument might be advanced.)

 Gratian's exposition of his method -- the *content* of the *Decretum* -- transformed the study of canon law into a rigorous academic discipline.
 The existence of the *Decretum* transformed the social context for the teaching and study of canon law.
 It seems likely